huggingface/blog/sentiment-analysis-python.md

 ```

 ### 3. Search for tweets using Tweepy
-At this point, we are ready to start using the Twitter API to collect tweets 🎉.
-We'll use [Tweepy Cursor](https://docs.tweepy.org/en/v3.5.0/cursor_tutorial.html) to extract 1,000 tweets mentioning #NFTs:
+At this point, you are ready to start using the Twitter API to collect tweets 🎉.
+You will use [Tweepy Cursor](https://docs.tweepy.org/en/v3.5.0/cursor_tutorial.html) to extract 1,000 tweets mentioning #NFTs:

 ```python
 # Helper function for handling pagination in our search and handle rate limits